fgeorgatos/HPCBIOS/HPCBIOS_07-02.rst

 =================================================================

 .. note::
+  Performance and profiling tools are used on HPC sites for keeping codes execution times tamed.

-  This policy defines a set of performance and profiling tools and their consistent maintenance (same version and configuration) across all systems of participating sites.
+  This policy defines a set of performance and profiling tools and promotes their consistent maintenance (ie maintain compatible versions and configuration) across all systems of compatible sites.
 Same configuration is dependent on system compatibility, and also, some libraries may have slightly different configurations due to architectural differences.
-These differences, however, will not affect the use of the libraries.
-A user moving from one resource to another will notice no difference between the installations.
+  These differences, however, SHALL NOT affect the use of the libraries.
+  A user moving from one resource to another is not expected to notice significant difference between the installations.

   * BC Policy: HPCBIOS_07-02
   * Date of Policy: 2012-12-15